A super simple Jam Tart Recipe that even kids can bake – with or without you!

-2. Sieve the flour into a mixing bowl and add the cubed butter.
+- Sieve the flour into a mixing bowl and add the diced butter.

-6. Cut circles out of the dough and place them into the muffin tray.
+- Cut circles out of the dough with a glass or cookie cutter and press them into the muffin tray.

-7. Place jam into a squeeze bottle and drop approximately one tablespoon of jam into the middle of each tart.
+- Place jam into an empty squeeze bottle and drop approximately one tablespoon of jam into the middle of each tart.